The Relationship Between Addiction And Emphysema

 As Marijuana becomes more common throughout the US, researchers are making a more concerted effort to study its effects; the study of its long-term effects is particularly of interest.
 Many studies have centered around observing the impact smoking Marijuana has on the lungs, but no major conclusive evidence has been discovered.
 Many of the studies ran into issues because their sampled population often smoked cigarettes alongside Marijuana.
 Concurrent use of cigarettes obscures the effects of Marijuana use; researchers already know that cigarettes predispose people to emphysema.

 Other studies found that, while Marijuana wasn’t linked directly to emphysema, smoking Marijuana did cause some irritation throughout the lungs.
 It wasn’t enough to destroy tissue, but no inflammation is good inflammation when it comes to the lungs.

 Emphysema And Addiction

 Cigarette smoking is at the top of the list of addictive habits.
 Nicotine itself is recognized as one of the most addictive chemicals on the planet, and the near ubiquitous availability throughout most places in the world is staggering considering the health concerns associated with them.

 If you or a loved one struggles with a substance use disorder (SUD) that may be causing pain in the form of a lung disorder, contact a treatment provider today.
-The path to recovery may seem daunting, but compassionate care is available to help.
+They can help you to explore available treatment options.